Guide for Families

 Download guidanceDadPad

-The DadPad has been developed with the NHS and supports new Dads by providing the knowledge and practical skills they need.
+The DadPad website and app have been developed with the NHS .
+DadPad supports Dads to be and new Dads by providing the knowledge and practical skills they need to help give their baby the best start in life, look after themselves and support their partner.

-The Sleep Charity provides a sleep support service for children and young people in Scarborough, parts of Ryedale and Whitby.
-Visit our Professional resources page for more information.
+The Sleep Charity has been commissioned to provide a pilot sleep support service for children and young people in North Yorkshire.

 Visit The Sleep Charity websiteSudden